-While globalisation has brought the world’s markets closer together, complying with the various multijurisdictional legal obligations and responsibilities is becoming more and more challenging, especially for potential investors seeking to expand their operations.
-Colombia is not the exception, despite the government’s best efforts to adopt more flexible provisions, in order to make it easier for businesses to satisfy the rigorous conditions imposed by the nation’s laws.
+While globalisation has brought the world’s markets closer together, complying with the various multi-jurisdictional legal obligations and responsibilities is becoming more and more challenging, especially after a pandemic situation and new market conditions for potential investors seeking to expand their operations.

-With more than 10 years in the Colombian legal market, López & Asociados Abogados has earned a reputation for excellence as one of the nation’s most prestiguous law firms.
-Awarded ‘Labour and Employment Law Firm of the Year: Colombia 2019’ by Best Lawyers and recognised as a top tier firm for labour and employment law by Chambers Latin America and The Legal 500 – we would be delighted to serve as your strategic partner and assist with your organisation’s Colombian expansion.
+With more than 15 years in the Colombian legal market, López & Asociados Abogados has earned a reputation for excellence as one of the nation’s most prestigious law firms in labour, employment and benefits services.
+We would of course be delighted to serve as your strategic partner and assist with your organisation’s Colombian expansion.

 2. Labour and Employment Law Requirements

 In order to be legally compliant, employers are required by legislation to create and implement a number of employment policies.
 The following are required statutory policies for any organisation, which seeks to start hiring employees and develop a commercial activity in Colombia:

 - An employee handbook.
 An employee handbook is only mandatory for employers occupying more than five (5) employees in commercial companies, more than ten (10) employees in industrial companies, or more than twenty (20) employees in agricultural companies.

 - A written management system of health and safety in the workplace.
 For implementing the written management system, a study must be done by a professional in health and safety at the workplace to determine specific requirements, depending on the commercial activity intended to be performed.